kedNalatacId/SMZ3Randomizer/README.md

 - "Medium" Zelda logic
     - more akin to "advanced item placement" from ALTTPR
     - includes dark rooms and fake flippers (+ a little)
+        - also includes reductions in TR laser bridge items (no safety, lamp not required, etc)
+        - ice breaker
+        - etc
     - likely to be removed or changed when zelda logic comes in
 - "Hard" Zelda logic
     - more or less unimpleneted; likely to be removed